RealWorga/project-structure-extractor/README.md

 For a detailed history of changes, see [CHANGELOG.md](./CHANGELOG.md).

 - **0.1.0** - Initial release with basic features.
+- **0.1.1** - No foundational changes, more a lean towards automation builds
 - **...** - ... (and so on for a few recent versions)

 ---